alexbarten/devguides/how_to_setup_a_python_project.md

 }
 ```

-When you save the file, vertical rulers will pop up when you edit a Python source file, and when editing MarkDown files as well.
+When you save the file, vertical rulers will pop up when you edit a Python source file.

 ### Other nice extensions